karanchilwal/Unet_Airfoil/README.md

 Mean squared error loss is used and ADAM optimizer is used.

-Soon i will upload the data used for this, Due to pandemic i am in my home and the data is in college's system.
+Soon i will upload the data used for this and other relevant files, Due to pandemic i am in my home and the data is in college's system.